camunda/camunda-docs-manual/content/installation/database-schema.md

 {{< note title="Heads Up!" class="info" >}}
 Liquibase provides additional commands to preview all changes that will be applied by commands that execute SQL statements on a database.
 For the `update` command, you can execute the [updateSql](https://docs.liquibase.com/commands/community/updatesql.html) command.
 This will let you inspect all statements that Liquibase will issue on your database without actually executing them.

-If you have defined a specific prefix for the entities of your database, you will have to manually adjust the `create` scripts in the `liquibase/baseline` directory accordingly so that the tables are created with the prefix.
+Furthermore, if you have defined a specific prefix for the entities of your database, you will have to manually adjust the `create` scripts in the `liquibase/baseline` directory accordingly so that the tables are created with the prefix.
 {{< /note >}}

 ## Manual installation